Child Birth Order (in Psychology)

 Oldest Child Characteristics

 This can result in a variety of traits.
-An oldest child may become a people-pleaser and a perfectionist.
-They strive for attention and validation, something that they might have felt neglected of when their sibling arrived.
+The oldest child may become a people-pleaser and a perfectionist.
+They strive for attention and validation, something they might have felt neglected when their sibling arrived.
 Perfectionism may also come from a parent’s style when raising the oldest child.
 Parents are generally more cautious when they have their first child.
 They don’t want to screw them up, after all!
 That level of caution may rub off on the child.

 Middle Child Characteristics